skarpushin/summerb/summerb-easycrud/README.md

 # Post-Scriptum
 I hope this gave you enough outlook for a head start.
 EasyCrud actually provides more than I described here, but then this document might get too boring.
-Whenever you need to adjust behavior of EasyCrud just look in th underlying implementation, I bet you'll quickly see extension points where you can adjust behavior as needed.
+Whenever you need to adjust behavior of EasyCrud just look in the source code of underlying implementation (I myself do this all the time with Spring and other libs :-)), I bet you'll quickly see extension points where you can adjust behavior as needed.
 Or ask me.